progwolff/jackman/README.md

 On KDE you might want to use the systemsettings module [jackman_kcm](https://github.com/progwolff/jackman_kcm).

+Devices not listed in aplay (like virtual devices) might be added using the parameter "notlisted" (see jackman.conf for an example)

 # Usage

 Run `jackman -h` for help or just plug in a USB audio interface.